Do you regret trashing that favourite movie, photo album or email out of your Mac? Oh well – that’s a whim we all play out, a tad too often.

 Your chances of recovering deleted files from Mac would be null if you chose to Empty the Trash without restoring your files to the original location.

-Follow the below steps to recover deleted files from Trash:
+Follow the below steps to recover deleted files for free from the Trash:

 Go to the Trash-bin and locate your files for data recovery.
 Find your files via Name, Date Modified, Size and Kind.